hailo-ai/hailo-rpi5-examples/README.md

   ![Instance Segmentation Example](doc/images/instance_segmentation.gif)

 ### Raspberry Pi Official Examples
+#### rpicam-apps

-- Raspberry Pi [rpicam-apps](https://www.raspberrypi.com/documentation/computers/camera_software.html#rpicam-apps) Hailo post process examples.
+  Raspberry Pi [rpicam-apps](https://www.raspberrypi.com/documentation/computers/camera_software.html#rpicam-apps) Hailo post process examples.
   This is Raspberry Pi's official example for AI post-processing using the Hailo AI processor integrated into their CPP camera framework.
+#### picamera2 - Comming Soon
+  Raspberry Pi [picamera2](https://github.com/raspberrypi/picamera2) is the libcamera-based replacement for Picamera which was a Python interface to the Raspberry Pi's legacy camera stack.
+Picamera2 also presents an easy to use Python API.

 ## Contributing